-Hydrogen, chemical symbol ‘H’, is the first and lightest element of the periodic table and it has a very high energy content.
-It is a gas that is not found in its pure form in nature.
-Instead, it is always in compound form.
-Most hydrogen is found in water, H2O.
-Splitting water into its hydrogen and oxygen components means the resulting hydrogen can be stored and burned as required to provide electricity and heat, used in fuel cells or as fuel for carbon neutral mobility.
-And the energy to weight ratio is impressive: 1 kg of hydrogen contains as much energy as 2.1 kg of natural gas or 2.8 kg of petrol.
+As the first and lightest element of the periodic table, hydrogen is a gas that is never found in its pure form.
+In nature, it only exists in compound form.
+Most hydrogen is found in water, H2O, where each molecule contains one oxygen and two hydrogen atoms.
+By splitting water into its hydrogen and oxygen components, the resulting hydrogen can be stored and burned as required to provide carbon-neutral electricity and heat.

-Ralf Winterling is Technical Head of ‘Traffic Route Engineering’ and has worked for REHAU’s construction division since 2001.
-Since 2011 he has been primarily concerned with the development of new products related to “Energy Transition”, also known as the German “Energiewende” (thermally activated tunnels, underground high voltage cables and heat / hydrogen storage facilities).
+Ralf Winterling is Technical Head of Infrastructure and has worked in REHAU’s construction division since 2001.
+Since 2011 he has been primarily concerned with the development of new products related to “Energy Transition”, also known as the German “Energiewende”.
+This includes the development of thermally activated tunnels, underground high voltage cables and heat / hydrogen storage facilities.